 Most manufactured pot stands and/or windscreens are designed to fit a variety of pots and stoves, making them versatile at the expense of stove efficiency.
 But most lightweight backpackers use one pot and one stove.
 Having a stand that elevates the pot to an optimum level above the stove, and a close fitting windscreen that provides adequate air flow while blocking wind and limiting heat loss, reduces cooking time and more importantly, reduces fuel consumption.
 This translates in less fuel weight to carry.

-Step 1: My requirements for a pot stand-windscreen
+My requirements for a pot stand-windscreen are:

 1) lightweight and inexpensive